tardate/LittleArduinoProjects/Electronics101/ML741/InvertingAmplifier/README.md

 * power is 5V single rail, i.e. V- = GND
 * non-inverting input is fed a sine wave 200mVpp with 2.5V DC offset
 * the function generator sine wave input replaces the manual 10kΩ input pot in the schematic above (at node FG)
+* CH1 and CH2 signals are DC coupled and vertical shifted by -2.5V in the screenshots that follow

 Scope connections
 * CH1: non-inverting input